randilu/WatchOver/README.md

         Optional
-          -s, --skipSubscriptions    Skips subscriptions of the Application -o, --owner string         Name of the target Owner of the Application as desired by the Importer -r, --perserveOwner        Preserves app owner from the original Environment -u, --username string      Username
+          -s, --skipSubscriptions    Skips subscriptions of the Application -o, --owner string         Name of the target Owner of the Application as desired by the Importer -r, --preserveOwner        Preserves app owner from the original Environment -u, --username string      Username
           -p, --password string      Password